Web Evolution

 Formal Study of Web Evolution

-To the best of my knowledge, the article "Evolution of World Wide Web, a historical view and analogical study" is the first attempt to explain the essence of web evolution based on a theoretical thinking.
+To the best of my knowledge, the article "Evolution of World Wide Web, a historical view and analogical study" is the first attempt to explain the essence of Web evolution on the ground of a theoretical study.
 The first draft of Part 1 was posted at January 12, 2007, and the first draft of Part 2 was posted at April 27, 2007.
-The Part 3 is still under writing.
+The Part 3 is still in progress.
 The Part 1 describes an analogical comparison between the growth of World Wide Web and the growth of humans.
-The Part 2 makes an abstraction of the story in Part 1 and concludes a view of web evolution by two postulates and seven corollaries.
-Moreover, in Part 2 we have also applied the new web-evolution theory to predict the key technologies of the next-generation Web.
-Although we have revised the first two parts several times, they still contain many errors that we do not have enough energy to fix them all.
-We plan to make a substantial revision of the article later.
-At the same time, however, I have written a series on this view of web evolution in ten installments here at Thinking Space (the whole list of the post is attached at the end of this post).
+The Part 2 makes a scientific abstraction of the analogy discussed in Part 1 and concludes a view of Web evolution by two postulates and seven corollaries.
+Furthermore, in Part 2 we have also applied the newly abstracted Web-evolution theory to predict the path towards the next-generation Web (or Web 3.0 in someone's mind).

 A View of Web Evolution